Zac369/fixoor/README.md

 # fixoor • ![license](https://img.shields.io/github/license/huff-language/huff-project-template.svg) ![solidity](https://img.shields.io/badge/solidity-^0.8.15-lightgrey)

-Versatile Huff Project Template using Foundry.

-A collection of huff contracts that currently do not work as intended.
+### A collection of huff contracts that currently do not work as intended.

-The goal is to fix them and learn about common mistakes in the process.
+### The goal is to fix them and learn about common mistakes in the process.

-This project is aimed at new huffoors and is meant to be a learning experience.
+### This project is aimed at new huffoors and is meant to be a learning experience.
 Most of the challenges will be very easy to solve for experienced huffoors.

-## Getting Started

 ## Recommended Solve Order

 1. SimpleReturn
 2. Missing
+3. SolidityString
+4. SomeArray
-3. NotBeef
+5. NotBeef

 ## How To Play Example